Educational Problems in Disadvantaged Regions

 - Contribute to disaster relief by organising activities that focus on healing trauma in disaster situations.
 This program is offered in the short to medium term.

-- Maximise the potential of ‘friends’ who are members of KBI, by looking closely at the problems in disadvantaged areas and maximising the potential for solutions that are adjusted to existing conditions.
+- Maximizing the potential of ‘friends’ who are members of KBI, by looking closely at the problems in disadvantaged areas and maximizing solutions that are adapted to existing conditions.